#71 Three Ways For Students & Teachers To Take Control Of Instructional Time

 As soon as you recognize emotions are escalating during class, you need to execute a plan, so stop what you’re doing and clear your head.
 You’re gonna either take several slow, intentional, deep breaths in and out of your nose, you can inhale to the count of 4 and exhale to the count of 8, which is a basic relaxation breath or you can do some 4-square breathing and inhale to the count of 4, hold the breath for 4 count, exhale to the count of 4, and hold the breath once exhaled to the count of 4.
 4-Square Breath calms the mind, centers the body, and eliminates anxiety.

-Finally, just getting up and taking a walk to the bathroom or somewhere else in the school with permission from your teacher is enough to clear your head and give you a break from whatever it is you’re needing a break from.
+Finally, just getting up and taking a walk to the bathroom or somewhere else in the school with permission from your teacher is enough to clear your head and give you a break from whatever it is you need a break from.

 #2 - Let your teacher know you need support